 Off-campus housing (rooms & studios), located conveniently close to shops, supermarkets, restaurants and with easy access to public transportation, is available for study abroad students.

 Each semester, ACT hosts a number of study abroad students, chiefly from the United States.
-The College also maintains one-for-one exchange agreements with Indiana University of Pennsylvania, Monmouth College, Muskingum College in Ohio, Salve Regina University, St. Johns College, and St. Michaels College.
-Through these agreements, ACT students may spend a semester, normally in their second or third year of study, at a college in the U.S., and upon return to ACT receive full transfer credit for all courses successfully completed while abroad.
+The College also maintains over 40 study abroad agreements with U.S. and Canadian schools and one-for-one exchange agreements with University of Northern Iowa, John Cabot University, Marymount Manhattan College, University of Mount Union, University of North Florida and University of Texas, San Antonio.
+Through these agreements, ACT students may spend a semester at a college in the U.S., and upon return to ACT receive full transfer credit for all courses successfully completed while abroad.